ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

 # ADR-007: Selecting GitHub as Code Hosting Platform

 ## Executive Summary
-This ADR documents the decision to select GitHub as the primary platform for hosting, managing, and sharing code within the CFIA's (Canadian Food Inspection Agency) AI (Artificial Intelligence) Lab.
+This ADR documents the decision to select GitHub as the primary platform for hosting, managing, and sharing code within the CFIA's (Canadian Food Inspection Agency) AI Lab (Artificial Intelligence Laboratory).

 ## Context
 The team needs a platform to be able to manage and share code which needed to be an online platform so that team members could work together in real time from anywhere in the country as well as allow access to external contributors all around the world.
 Since the agency needs to follow the Government of Canada Digital Standard and use an open source approach, it's important to pick the right platform that would help organize and review the code.